 Women with chronic Lyme disease may suffer from a severe immune response triggered by the disease

 Women with chronic manifestations of Lyme disease (LD) are often told they suffer from a variety of other illnesses including depression, rheumatoid arthritis, fibromyalgia and chronic fatigue syndrome or unexplained medical symptoms.
-But researchers from Johns Hopkins University School of Medicine suggest that ongoing symptoms may be blamed, in part, on an immune response.

 According to a study by Wormser and colleagues, from New York Medical College, “Patients with chronic Lyme disease were significantly more likely to be female than were patients diagnosed with either Lyme disease or with post-Lyme disease syndrome.”